kosausrk/graphics-visual/README.md

 # Scale of Complexity, To Put Things Into Perspective ...

  The sheer volume of particles and lines of code required to render a scene like the Cyberpunk 2077 screenshot is immense.
-If each particle or line of code were a grain of sand, it would be enough to fill the entirety Jones Beach on Long Island, New York.
+If each particle or line of code were a grain of sand, it would be enough to fill the entirety Jones Beach on Long Island, New York

+ **(Roughly 10 * 10,000,000,000 cubic feet of sand, or 10 billion cubic feet.)**